 Large parts of the internet depends on public-key cryptography.
 For example when you connect to your bank over the internet, this scheme helps ensure that nobody can see how much money you have, who you pay and that you’re the only one that can transfer your money.

-I won’t go into details on how the mathematics behind this scheme work, as I’m not able to without making the explanation needlessly complicated, but if this interests you I encourage you to look it up—I personally find it fascinating.6
+I won’t go into details on the mathematics behind public-key cryptography, as I’m not able to without making the explanation needlessly complicated, but if this interests you I encourage you to look it up—I personally find it fascinating.

 The addresses in Bitcoin (and other cryptocurrencies) use public-key cryptography to protect your funds.
 The address is a public key that everyone can send coins to, but to send coins from an address you need the private key.